xlab-uiuc/kube-523/operators/cloudnative-pg_cloudnative-pg/alarm-report.md

 ### Test Case Info

-Trial number: **trial-00-0002/0003**
+Trial number: **trial-00-0002/0003** and **trial-05-0032/0002**

 CNPG uses `serviceAccountTemplate` as the template to create a service account from.
-When the service account is created with a custom label in `metadata.labels` and the label is later removed from `serviceAccountTemplate.metadata.labels`, CNPG does not correctly remove the label from the service account.
+When the service account is created with a custom label in `metadata.labels` (or annotations in `metadata.annotations`) and the label (or annotation) is later removed from `serviceAccountTemplate.metadata`, CNPG does not correctly remove the label (or annotation) from the service account.

 ### Categorization